Date: Thursdays September 29th-December 1st

 Want to write a novel?

 Students will also select a word count goal and write their novel in November (National Novel Writing Month) using NaNoWriMo’s Young Writers Program.
-Weekly structured write-ins and peer support will help keep you motivated to meet their goal!
+Weekly structured write-ins and peer support will help keep you motivated to meet your goal!

 About: Jacqueline Burke